If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 How to Install a WordPress Theme

 Installing a theme on your WordPress site is easy.
-As your website’s look and feel depend on the themes, you should make research on which theme would be a good fit for you and your users.
+As your website’s look and feel depend on the themes, you should do research on which theme would be a good fit for you and your users.

 Here is the step-by-step process for you to check installed themes and add new ones.